Stanford-BioE80/Stanford-BioE80.github.io/_docs/w9preclass.md

 **Q.7.
 Are these goals articulated as a dream or a plan?**

-Now watch Michael Render's (AKA Killer Mike) [Plot, Plan, Strategize, Organize and Mobilize](https://www.youtube.com/watch?v=vuvaMe_JUQU&feature=youtu.be) speech.
+Now watch Michael Render's (AKA Killer Mike) [Plot, Plan, Strategize, Organize and Mobilize](https://www.youtube.com/watch?v=vuvaMe_JUQU&feature=youtu.be) speech from last week.

 **Q.8.
 What is Mike's message?**